mattgarmon/UA_Projects/README.md

 (c) Matt Garmon 2016-2017

-A collection of C++ projects from various courses at The University of Akron
+A collection of C++ projects from various courses at The University of Akron.

 Included with each project is a README which will explain building and running the program.